csev/dj4e/assn/django-girls/extend_your_application/README.md

 And how about `pk=post.pk`? `pk` is short for primary key, which is a unique identifier for each record in a database.
 Every Django model has a field which serves as its primary key, and whatever other name it has, it can also be referred to as "pk".
 Because we didn't specify a primary key in our `Post` model, Django creates one for us (by default, a field named "id" holding a number that increases for each record, i.e. 1, 2, 3) and adds it as a field to each of our posts.
 We access the primary key by writing `post.pk`, the same way we access other fields  (`title`, `author`, etc.) in our `Post` object!

-Now when we go to http://127.0.0.1:8000/ we will have an error (as expected, since we do not yet have a URL or a *view* for `post_detail`).
+Now when we reload our applictions and go to http://127.0.0.1:8000/ we will have an error (as expected, since we do not yet have a URL or a *view* for `post_detail`).
 It will look like this:

 ![NoReverseMatch error](images/no_reverse_match2.png)